Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Design of Chimera

 \subsection{Organization Profiling}

-To realistically simulate organizational operations, the first step involves acquiring both the \textit{organizational structure} and \textit{system settings}.
-The \textit{organizational structure} encompasses the number of employees, the primary business objective~(e.g., a game company developing a new game, a financial corporation preparing a hedge-fund project), and the roles of each employee.
-The organizational goal directly affects application-level logging behaviors and shapes the semantic content of log entries. \textit{System settings} are equally important and include the operating systems used by the organization, as well as applications deployed on organizational servers~(e.g., Office Automation (OA) systems, and domain-specific software, such as internal Git services).
-Differences in system configurations, even software versioning, can substantially alter the resulting system-level logs~\cite{dragoi2022anoshift, yu2025cashift}.
-Thus, faithful simulation requires adherence to the actual system settings of the target OUS.
+To realistically simulate organizational operations, \chimera first instantiates both the organizational structure and the system settings.
+The organizational structure specifies employee counts, role assignments, and the high-level business objective (e.g., a game studio developing a new game or a financial firm running a trading project), which directly shapes application-level behaviours and the semantic content of logs.
+System settings capture platform details and deployed services (OS variants, Office Collaboration stacks, mail servers, browsers, etc.), since even minor configuration or version differences can materially change system-level artifacts~\cite{dragoi2022anoshift,yu2025cashift}.

-Since large corporations often deploy legacy software for compatibility, which may keep the potential vulnerabilities with fixes, such system configuration details are not always available (e.g., due to privacy concerns).
-Therefore, \chimera supports two modes: 1) automatically synthesizes organizational profiles by \chimera itself, and 2) accepts and employs users' pre-defined organizational profiles.
-To ensure realistic simulations, \chimera can construct organizational settings grounded in established models of multi‑agent coordination following previous works~\cite{hong2023metagpt} and scale the number of employees to align with the intended organizational goals.
+As exact enterprise configurations are often unavailable, \chimera supports two operating modes: \ding{182} accept user-provided profiles for scenario-specific fidelity, or \ding{183} automatically synthesize plausible organizational profiles using structured templates and LLM-guided generation.
+For reproducibility and controlled experiments, each simulated organization is deployed as a standardized container pre-provisioned with representative enterprise services such as email servers.
+To ensure realistic simulations, \chimera can construct organizational settings grounded in established models of multi‑agent coordination following prior works~\cite{hong2023metagpt} and scale the number of employees to align with the intended organizational goals.